 In addition to the common core curriculum, each Ph.D. student declares a major in Geography, Sociocultural Anthropology or Sociology.
 Beyond the common core curriculum each major consists of the corresponding disciplinary theory course; one approved methods course; one additional theory course in a non-major discipline; a minimum of two discipline-based seminars; and a dissertation supervised by a faculty member form the major discipline.
 Each disciplinary theory course is offered every 4 semesters - i.e., a fall 2021 course will be taught again in spring 2023.
 A student may declare only one major.
 A grade of "B" or higher must be earned in all courses and a cumulative average of 3.0 or higher must be maintained.
 After completing 36 credit hours including the common core courses, Ph.D. students may request that they be awarded an MA in GSS en route to the Ph.D.
-Part-time Ph.D. students should prioritize core courses during the first two years in step with their cohorts.

 The FIU Graduate Catalog is the official and final say in all program requirements.
-Students should consult it regularly as they plan their progression toward their degree.
+Students should consult it regularly as the plan their progression toward their degree.